TypesettingTools/Aegisub-Motion/README.md

 ### Contact ###

 I'm typically available as `torque` on `irc.rizon.net`.
 Feel free to PM me with suggestions, requests or questions.
+I am not always at the computer, but if you leave me a message, I will get back to you when I can.

 [moonscript]: http://moonscript.org/
 [moonscriptcommit]: https://github.com/Aegisub/Aegisub/commit/19854e207a2f8f703f73791a0a0f887a4a6cd964